TCOE Student Events

 When applicable, TCOE Student Events are coded in one or both of the following manners:

-- Alignment to the College and Career Readiness (CCR) Anchor Standards, Mathematical Practices (MP), Visual and Performing Arts (VAPA) Standards, and/or Science and Engineering Practices (SEP) in the Next Generation Science Standards (NGSS).
-CCR Anchor Standards, Mathematical Practices, Visual and Performing Arts Standards, and Science and Engineering Practices are listed in their entirety below.
+- Alignment to the College and Career Readiness (CCR) Anchor Standards, Mathematical Practices (MP), Science and Engineering Practices (SEP) in the Next Generation Science Standards (NGSS), and/or Artistic Processes in the California Arts Standards (CAS).
+CCR Anchor Standards, Mathematical Practices, Science and Engineering Practices, and Artistic Processes are listed in their entirety below.

 - Identification of the type of task associated with the event: